ProjectMewo/Aoki/README.md

 In the future, to better support new infrastructure, Aoki will use **PostgreSQL** instead, using the new built-in `Bun#sql` module.
 This v4.3 branch has **very, very experimental** support for it, as such please use with caution.

 > [!WARNING]
-> Starting from release 4.3, Aoki will stop supporting **any** and **all** Bun releases before **v1.2.3**.
+> Starting from release 4.3, Aoki will stop supporting **any** and **all** Bun releases before **v1.2.4**.
 For your own database safety, it is recommended that you update using `bun upgrade`.
+> Technical information about this is in the [Settings.js file](/src/struct/Settings.js).

 ### Runtime
-Aoki officially supports Bun v1.2.3+.
+Aoki officially supports Bun v1.2.4+.
 It is recommended to use Bun for the time being, because:
 - It has native `.env` loading support, so loading it won't be an issue.
 - It has built-in `serve()` for web stuff, which is very fast.
 - It has built-in support for PostgreSQL, which is also very fast.